essay

 Human writes code → compiler/types → tests → review → deploy

-Modern AI-assisted development often looks like this:
+Early AI-assisted development often looked like this:

 Agent writes code → ??? → deploy